Private equity, rivals enter prelim bids for $6 bln stake in Hanon Systems -newspaper

 The bidders are looking into acquiring about a 70% stake of auto supplier Hanon Systems on sale by majority shareholder, local private equity firm Hahn & Company, as well as second-largest shareholder Hankook Tire & Technology Co Ltd 161390.KS, newspaper Korea Economic Daily reported on Tuesday citing unnamed investment banking sources.

+Hanon Systems said in a regulatory filing on Wednesday that the majority shareholder is considering a stake sale with Morgan Stanley and Evercore as advisers, but nothing has been decided.

-A spokesperson for Mahle declined comment.
-A spokesperson for Hanon Systems could not be immediately reached.
+A spokesperson for Mahle declined to comment.
 Spokespeople for Carlyle, Bain and Valeo did not have an immediate response.

 Shares in Hanon Systems closed down 4.1% compared with the wider market's .KS11 0.7% rise on Tuesday.